Introduction to Food Biotechnology

 Recently there has been a growing awareness of the need to conduct sound and inclusive interdisciplinary research in key academic and applied areas.
 Interdisciplinary Food Safety Research answers the increasing calls to better understand and analyze the impact of food safety efforts.
 By collecting...

-Michael Eskin, David S. Robinson
+By Michael N.A.
+Eskin, David S. Robinson

 September 19, 2000